-If you open navigation panel, you’ll see a button for Settings at the bottom.
+If you open the navigation panel, you’ll see a gear icon for Settings at the top right.
 From there, you can set:

 - 🔕 Out of office: All notifications will be turned off, and new messages assigned to you will be unassigned

 - 🌙 Do not Disturb Notifications: You can choose from among receiving all notifications, turning on Do not Disturb, or setting a Do not Disturb schedule.

 - 3️⃣ Badge counter: You can turn on or off the app icon badge counter.
 You can also choose if you want your inbox counter to reflect My Inbox, or all items in the team section of your sidebar.

 - ✉️ Quick reply: The quick reply composer is a half screen modal that is shown by default when replying to a message.
 It optimizes for short, text only replies.
 If you’d like the full screen composer to be presented every time you reply to a message, turn this off.

 To choose which push notifications you want to receive on your iOS device, you need to use either the Front desktop or web app.
-From there, you can click your avatar in the top left → Settings → Notifications.
+From there, click the gear icon at the top right → Personal Settings → Notifications.
 You can set Basic Notifications by selecting either All, Smart, or None under the Mobile section.
 You can also set Advanced Notifications for your mobile app.
 Visit Notification Settings for more information.